 - This article is for small business owners and supervisors who want to learn more about hard and soft skills that employees must have and how to ensure that new hires are right for their business needs.

 When making new hires, we typically have a good grasp on the skills we are looking for in candidates.
 However, we often focus heavily on the hard skills a candidate has and not as much on soft skills, even though well-rounded employees have both hard and soft skills.
-An employee with highly tuned technical skills will not necessarily be successful in a job unless they also possess people skills, or the ability work well within teams.
+An employee with highly tuned technical skills will not necessarily be successful in a job unless they also possess people skills or the ability to work well within teams.

 What are the differences between hard skills and soft skills?